 The two-day event will be hosted at St Leonard’s College, a school that has been working with PZ ideas for several years, located in the Melbourne suburb of Brighton East.
 The conference is produced in association with the Center for the Advancement and Study of International Education (CASIE).

-Due to the global impact of the COVID-19 pandemic, the Education That Matters conference at St Leonard’s College has been RESCHEDULED to 20-21 March 2021.
+Due to the continuing global impact of the COVID-19 pandemic, the Education That Matters conference at St Leonard’s College has been RESCHEDULED to 19-20 March 2022.

-This was a difficult decision, but we are confident that it is the prudent one to make.
+This was another difficult decision, but we are confident that it is still the prudent one to make.
 The health and well-being of our conference attendees and faculty, as well as of our host site community, are of highest importance to us.